-Most nonprofits are 501(c)(3) corporations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization in New York, first you need to form a New York nonprofit corporation by filing a certificate of incorporation, and then you then apply for tax-exempt status from the IRS and the State of New York.
+Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
+To create a 501(c)(3) tax-exempt organization, first you need to form a New York nonprofit corporation.
+Then you apply for tax-exempt status from the IRS and the state of New York.
 Here are the details.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 Now that you have created your nonprofit corporation, you can obtain your federal and New York state tax exemptions.
-Here are the three steps you must take to obtain your tax-exempt status:
+Here are the steps you must take to obtain your tax-exempt status.

-Depending on your activities and the size of your organization, you may need to register with the New York attorney general before doing any fundraising activities.
-Check with the New York attorney general's website at www.CharitiesNYS.com for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the New York Attorney General before doing any fundraising activities.
+Check the Attorney General's website for information and rules about New York's fundraising and registration requirements for nonprofits.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.